 Be The Match volunteers raise money for an annual Bone Marrow Typing Drive by sponsoring a spaghetti dinner, Ben & Jerry's Day, and Tulip Sales.
 They also strive to raise awareness about the importance of bone marrow donations and transplanting.

 The primary goal of Changing Minds is to offer information and support regarding mental disorders on campus.

 Volunteers assist with pharmacy and translating needs.
 The clinic provides free healthcare services for uninsured adults in and around the Concord area.

-The Rape Awareness Committee is a student committee that works with Georgia Ringle, the college's Health Educator, to educate the student body on issues surrounding sexual assault and rape, Title IX, and the Clery Act laws.
-They do active programming including Consent education and Bystander Intervention training, and provide survivor and secondary survivor resources.
+The Rape Awareness Committee is a student committee that works with Health Educator Georgia Ringle to educate the student body on issues surrounding sexual assault and rape, Title IX, and the Clery Act laws.
+They do active programming including consent education and bystander intervention training, and provide survivor and secondary survivor resources.

 This international organization provides free surgeries for children with cleft lips and palates across the globe.
-Davidson's Operation Smile Train club spreads awareness of international health issues, holds fundraisers and mentors high school students.
+Operation Smile Train club spreads awareness of international health issues, holds fundraisers, and mentors high school students.